jxtngx/lightning-lab/README.md

 ## Base Requirements and Extras

 Lightning Lab installs minimal requirements out of the box, and provides extras to make creating robust virtual environments easier.
 To view the requirements, in [setup.cfg](setup.cfg), see `install_requires` for the base requirements and `options.extras_require` for the available extras.

-> popular alternatives are listed in the extras, and commented out to avoid installation. to use the alternatives, uncomment the line and then comment out or delete the libraries you do not want to install

 The recommended install is as follows: